-- Allocated members receiving their first CNA, including members who are in the process of community reintegration. - All annual CNAs for members with a current NF LOC (see note about CCL3 members below). - Full Medicaid members without a NF LOC who request Community Benefit (CB) services. - Full Medicaid members without a NF LOC who appear to meet NF LOC criteria during the CNA.
+- 1. Allocated members receiving their first CNA, including members who are in the process of community reintegration from a nursing facility. - 2.
+All annual CNAs Annually-for members with a current NF LOC (see note about CCL3 members below). - 3.
+Full Medicaid members without a NF LOC who request Community Benefit (CB) services - 4.
+Full Medicaid members without a NF LOC who have not requested CB service but appear to meet NF LOC criteria during the CNA.